moka-rs/moka/README.md

 `invalidate` call will be paused (blocked) for a short time.

 If this pause happen very often, you may want to switch to a segmented cache.
-You can use `segments` method of the builder to create such a cache.
+You can use `segments` method of the `CacheBuilder` to create such a cache.

 ## Hashing Algorithm